cycloptux/GiselleBot-Documentation/docs/source/moderation_and_administration/automoderator.rst

 * **Automatic deletion of the offending message**.
 * **Auto-warn**: Automatically apply a generic warning on the offending user.
 Specify a rule with the dedicated option.
 * **Auto-mute**: Automatically mute the offending user.
-The applied mute is a temporary, 2 hours long, mute.
+By default, the applied mute is a temporary (2 hours long) mute, but can be configured for each moderation trigger.
 * **Auto-kick**: Automatically kick the offending user.
 * **Auto-ban**: Automatically ban the offending user.